 Generally, freelance translators only translate into their respective native languages.
 While it's true that bilingual individuals exist, such perfect multilingualism is an exceedingly rare commodity, particularly in the case of exotic language pairs like Japanese and Italian or Japanese and English.

-We are a pair of freelance translators working in tandem (one into Italian and one into Japanese) which allows us to offer the best possible translation quality by filling in any gaps in understanding, essentially providing 100% native translations in both language pairs, that is, Italian→Japanese and Japanese→Italian translations.
+We are a pair of experienced freelance translators working in tandem (one into Italian and one into Japanese), which allows us to offer the best possible translation quality by filling in any gaps in understanding, essentially providing 100% native translations in both language pairs, that is, Italian→Japanese and Japanese→Italian translations.

 What’s the difference between a freelance translator and a translation company?

 Freelance translators are the main protagonists in the translation chain, even when their translations are sold through translation companies.
-Translation companies that do not employ their own in-house translators—which is almost always the case for the Japanese language—operate by reselling the translations of freelance translators.
+Translation companies that do not employ their own in-house translators—which is almost always the case for the Japanese language—actually operate by reselling the translations of freelance translators.
 Therefore, there is no reason why customers should not rely on the freelance translators themselves, unless they need a multilingual service.

-In that case it would be more logical to contact a translation agency directly, which is normally equipped to handle multilingual projects better than freelance translators, offer added-value services such as DTP, editing or proofreading (although freelance translators can also offer these services), and naturally promote themselves more actively in the marketplace than freelance translators, who typically do not like spending too much time searching for direct clients.
+In that case it would be more logical to contact a translation agency directly, which is normally equipped to handle multilingual projects better than freelance translators, offer added-value services such as DTP, editing or proofreading services (although freelance translators can also offer these services).
+Besides, agencies naturally promote themselves more actively in the marketplace than freelance translators, who typically do not like spending too much time searching for direct clients.